dahlbaek/datapackage-py/README.md

 #### `package.save(target=None, storage=None, **options)`

-Saves this data package to storage if `storage` argument is passed or saves this data package's descriptor to json file if `target` arguments ends with `.json` or saves this data package to zip file otherwise.
+Saves data package to storage if `storage` argument is passed or saves data package's descriptor to json file if `target` arguments ends with `.json` or saves data package to zip file otherwise.

 - `target (string/filelike)` - the file path or a file-like object where the contents of this Data Package will be saved into.
 - `storage (str/tableschema.Storage)` - storage name like `sql` or storage instance
 - `options (dict)` - storage options to use for storage creation
-- `(exceptions.DataPackageException)` - raises if there was some error writing the package
+- `(exceptions.DataPackageException)` - raises error if there was some error writing the package
 - `(bool)` - return true on success

-It creates a zip file into ``file_or_path`` with the contents of this Data Package and its resources.
-Every resource which content lives in the local filesystem will be copied to the zip file.
+If `storage` argument is not passed and `target` argument does not end with `.json`, this methods creates a zip file into `target` with the contents of this Data Package and its resources.
+Every resource whose content lives in the local filesystem will be copied to the zip file.
 Consider the following Data Package descriptor:

 ```json
 {